sodadata/docs/soda/quick-start-dev.md

 python -m venv .venv
 .venv\Scripts\activate
 ```
-3. Execute the following command, replacing `soda-core-postgres` with the install package that matches the type of data source you use to store data; expand **Soda packages** link below for a complete list.
+3. Execute the following command, replacing `soda-postgres` with the install package that matches the type of data source you use to store data; expand **Soda packages** link below for a complete list.
 ```shell
 pip install -i https://pypi.cloud.soda.io soda-postgres
 ```